 Distinction by holistic solutions

-Last month, the Food and Drug Administration changed its stance on DTC testing, allowing 23andMe (after suspending their genetic tests in 2013) to market their “Personal Genome Service Genetic Health Risk” tests.
+In 2017, the Food and Drug Administration changed its stance on DTC testing, allowing 23andMe (after suspending their genetic tests in 2013) to market their “Personal Genome Service Genetic Health Risk” tests.
 Additionally, they issued new exemptions which will permit other companies to market comparable tests with the same restrictions, thereby swinging open the doors for other genomic diagnostic companies to offer and market DTC multipanel tests.

 “Consumers can now have direct access to certain genetic risk information,” said Jeffrey Shuren, M.D., director of the FDA’s Center for Devices and Radiological Health.
 “But it is important that people understand that genetic risk is just one piece of the bigger puzzle, it does not mean they will or won’t ultimately develop a disease.”